-Somebody warned me long ago: “If you stand in the middle of the road, you’re going to get run over both ways!”
-At the time I was working for an organization divided against itself.
-The conflict was intensely personal.
-When the mob chooses sides, right and wrong is about group loyalty, not principle.
+Somebody warned me long ago: “If you stand in the middle of the road, you’ll get run over both ways!”
+Back then, I was working for an organization divided against itself.
+The conflict grew intensely personal.
+When the mob chooses sides, they organize right and wrong around personalities rather than principles.

 The trend of tribes

 Seth Godin uses the word Tribes to illustrate the hidden benefits of marketing a product or message to a narrow audience.
 That trend sums up a lot of social media behavior as well.
-Inflaming people who share our biases wins sales and likes; whereas, civil discourse is hard to achieve.
+Inflaming people who share our biases wins sales and social media likes; whereas, civil discourse requires a cooler head.

 Christians can succumb as well.
 Some have tribed-up to leverage power against “defining deviancy down.”
 Others flee to where compassion, no matter how unmoored, orders one’s loyalties and convictions.
 The sanctimony on each side multiplies.